 A battery supplies power to the coil and can be an integrated battery unit, where the battery is built in or a removable battery that can be removed from the e-cigarette to recharge or replace it.

 Occurs if the coil gets too hot without enough e-liquid.
 In certain circumstances it can burn the wicking material delivering an acrid taste that is unpalatable.
 Once a coil is burnt it is unlikely to recover normal performance and usually needs replacing.

-This is a coil of wire that acts as a heating element and is located in the Atomizer Head.
+This is a coil of wire that acts as a heating element and is located in the coil.

 Diluents are liquids that are used to dilute e-liquid mixes.
 The main diluents are PG and VG which are mixed in different ratios adding to the vaping characteristics of the e-liquid.